 The part of the beam that is corresponding to the shell (K, L, M, etc.) emission of the target material is called characteristic x-ray radiation.
 In addition to the characteristic radiation, a continuous radiation spectrum, ranging from a very low energy to the maximum setting, is produced.
 Undesirable parts of the x-ray may be filtered out using cones, diaphragms, and collimators.

 The primary beam is not the only source of ionizing radiation.
 Any high voltage discharge is a potential source of X-rays.
 Faulty high-voltage vacuum-tube rectifiers may emit X-rays of twice the voltage applied to the X-ray tube.
 Other sources of ionizing radiation are:

-X-rays emitted from an open, un-collimated port form a cone of about 30 degrees.
-A collimator reduces the beam size to about a 1 millimetre diameter
+- X-rays emitted from an open, un-collimated port form a cone of about 30 degrees.
+A collimator reduces the beam size to about a 1 millimeter diameter

 10.2 X-ray Hazards and Biological Effects

 X-rays produced by diffraction machines are readily absorbed in the first millimeters of tissue, and therefore do not contribute any dose to the internal organs of the body.
 However, the lens of the eye can receive a significant dose from X-rays of this energy.
 Overexposure of lens tissue can lead to the development of lens opacities and cataracts.

 An absorbed dose of a few Gray may produce a reddening of the skin (erythema) which is transitory in nature.
 Higher doses to the skin – 100 Gy and greater – may produce significant cellular damage resulting in pigment changes and chronic radiation dermatitis.
 Exposure to erythema doses may not result in immediate skin reddening.
 The latent period may be from several hours to several days.